EntityGraphQL/EntityGraphQL/docs/content/integration.md

 ---
-title: "Integration"
+title: 'Tool Integration'
-metaTitle: "Integrating with other tools - EntityGraphQL"
+metaTitle: 'Integrating with other tools - EntityGraphQL'
-metaDescription: "Integrating with other tools"
+metaDescription: 'Integrating with other tools'
 ---

 Being GraphQL there are many tools that integrate well with EntityGraphQL.